A shortcut way to the Fokker-Planck equation for the non-Markovian dynamics: Conclusion

-Here it is to be noted that at the present state of knowledge, some of the terms in the FPE for the non-Markovian dynamics in the presence of a magnetic field\cite{preha,rpreha,das1} require special attention.
+It is to be noted that at the present state of knowledge, some of the terms in the FPE for the non-Markovian dynamics in the presence of a magnetic field\cite{preha,rpreha,das1} require special attention.
 In this context, an essential identification is that the non-Markovian dynamics may induce an electric field from the time-independent magnetic field in the presence of a conservative force field.
-It may be the reason for appearing the special cross-correlation between the position and the velocity.
-Thus induced electric field introduces an additional diffusion term with a cross-derivative.
-At the same time, it may modulate other diffusion terms and the effect from a time-dependent external force field.
+Thus one may notice that how it may modulate diffusion terms and the effect from a time-dependent external force field.

 Before we terminate, the following points merit due concentration.
 First, one may apply the present method to consider where the magnetic field may be in an arbitrary direction.
 It seems to be an open problem.
 In this context, Sec.
 IID may be instructive in deriving the Fokker-Planck equation with the least effort.
 Second, the magnetic field induced additional drift and diffusion terms in the company of a non-Markovian thermal bath may be pretty interesting in many contexts.
 Then the consideration of the time-dependent deterministic force field makes the present study very relevant in the field of stochastic thermodynamics, which is now at an early stage of considering the non-Markovian dynamics\cite{seifert,predas}.
 The definition of work in ST requires a time-dependent deterministic force field to drive the system from a given equilibrium state\cite{seifert,predas,jar}.
 Then the present study may be applicable to investigate many aspects of stochastic thermodynamics, such as (i) how the time asymmetry inherent to irreversible processes depends on the non-Markovian dynamics? (ii) the effect of non-Markovian dynamics on the relative entropy and dispersed works, (iii) work produced from a single reservoir, (iv) characterization of a non-equilibrium steady state in the presence of a non-Markovian thermal bath etc.